Auto Products Liability

 - All-terrain vehicles, or ATVs that are designed in such a way that they are more prone to rollovers;

-- Fuel system failures that may result in a vehicle bursting into flames;
+- Fuel system failures that may result in a car bursting into flames

-- Defective child and infant car seats that fail to properly restrain their occupants;
+- Defective child and infant car seats that fail to properly secure their occupants

-- Defective airbags, such as airbags that fail to inflate resulting in serious neck or head injuries;
+- Defective airbags, such as airbags that fail to inflate, resulting in severe neck or head injuries

 Generally, there are two types of products liability lawsuits involving motor vehicles: (1) defective manufacturing of motor vehicles or motor vehicle parts; and (2) motor vehicles that have an unreasonably dangerous design.

-In the first type of claim involving defective motor vehicles or motor vehicle parts, the claimant usually is alleging that a product was improperly manufactured.
-In these instances, the manufacturing defect could be because of the way the vehicle or part was made at the factory, or whether the product was damaged somewhere between leaving the factory and entering the hands of the consumer/claimant.
+The claimant usually alleges that a product was improperly manufactured in the first type of claim involving defective motor vehicles or motor vehicle parts.
+In these instances, the manufacturing defect could be because of how the car or part was made at the factory or whether the product was damaged somewhere between leaving the factory and entering the hands of the consumer/claimant.

-The second type of claim involves vehicles or vehicle parts that may have been manufactured properly, but the design of the vehicle or vehicle part is what causes injuries and/or other damages.
+The second type of claim involves vehicles or parts that may have been manufactured correctly.
+Still, the design of the car or vehicle part causes injuries and/or other damages.